 There are things worth fighting for.
 If you ever have one of those fights, win.
 Absolutely, win!
 On the other hand, walk away from petty or unnecessary battles.
 A true measure of a person is in moving ahead, not showing their behind.
 And besides, everyone’s behind has the same expression!

 How pretty you are has little to do with your hair, jewelry or clothes.
 How beautiful you are has everything to do with your eyes, smile, words and heart!

 Don’t trust teenage boys or college guys.
 Listen to your Daddy and brother about boys.
 If your Daddy gives them the thumbs up, it’s OK to proceed, with caution.
-If your Daddy gives a thumbs down, don’t proceed, at all.
+If your Daddy gives a thumbs down, don’t proceed at all, ever.